jods4/aurelia-webpack-build/README.md

 5. `DllReferencePlugin` is an advanced scenario that enables partial compilation and long term caching.
 See the wiki page for more infos.

+6. `ASPNET` is a setup that incorporate an Aurelia + Webpack front-end into an ASP.NET Core + SPA Services back-end.